A Connection Formula for the $q$-Confluent Hypergeometric Function

-We show a connection formula of the $q$-confluent hypergeometric function.
-We introduce the $q$-Borel and $q$-Laplace transformations following C.~Zhang to obtain the connection formula.
-Combining with Zhang's formula, we show the connection matrix.
-We give the limit $q\to 1-0$ of our connection formula.
+\Abstract{We show a connection formula for the $q$-conf\/luent hypergeometric functions ${}_2\varphi_1(a,b;0;q,x)$.
+Combining our connection formula with Zhang's connection formula for ${}_2\varphi_0(a,b;-;q,x)$, we obtain the connection formula for the $q$-conf\/luent hypergeometric equation in the matrix form.
+Also we obtain the connection formula of Kummer's conf\/luent hypergeometric functions by taking the limit $q\to 1^{-}$ of our connection formula.}